colorofchange/coding_challenge_1/README.md

   - Feel free to style this in anyway you want.
 Flex your creativity!
 - The `/select-mailing` page (http://127.0.0.1/select-mailing) has a small graphical bug from a previous PR, splitting the layout into 3 different columns.
 It should only be 2.
 Can you fix it?
 See `screenshot.png` in the root folder.
 The red arrows point out the extra column.
   - Our SCSS assets are in `static/scss`
+- Finally add any appropriate tests to prove that your changes work

 While working on this challenge, please write tests where you think it's appropriate for the features you are adding or modifying.